Much ado about no offset -- Characterising the anomalous multiple-image configuration and the model-driven displacement between light and mass in the multi-plane strong lens Abell 3827: Comparative discussion

-Taking all these results and the discussion in Section~\ref{sec:offset_analysis} into account, we therefore conclude that the previously claimed offset between light and mass in this cluster has been an artefact of the lens models in combination with the features and their matching chosen.
-However, without a unique matching prescription \news{and the possibility that features are occluded by the foreground light}, it is impossible to agree on a specific value for the offset between light and mass, even assuming we could break the mass-sheet degeneracy and had enough central images to obtain an accurate lens model in the central part.
+\comm{As Section~\ref{sec:offset_analysis} discusses, the local lens properties change over the area of the multiple images, so that estimating the local lens properties at the positions of the lensing galaxies cannot be obtained by extrapolating from those at the image positions.} Taking all these results into account, we conclude that the previously claimed offset between light and mass in this cluster has been an artefact of the lens models in combination with the features and their matching chosen.
+However, without a unique matching prescription and the possibility that features are occluded by the foreground light, it is impossible to agree on a specific value for the offset between light and mass, even assuming we could break the mass-sheet degeneracy and had enough central images to obtain an accurate lens model in the central part.

 We will elaborate on a plausible improvement of the modelling in Section~\ref{sec:multiple-lens-plane_extension}, as it can be motivated from the dynamical non-equilibrium state of the visible central galaxies and the anomalous feature matching across all multiple images that has evolved as the best one from our procedure in Section~\ref{sec:joint_best-fit}.
 Due to the strong bias in terms of foreground light and the sparsity and low resolution of complementary data available, there is still room for further ambiguities that could reconcile the observations with standard single-plane lens theory.
 If a weak-lensing analysis can corroborate the external shear predicted by the \grale reconstructions, the \cite{bib:Massey2018} and \cite{bib:Chen} feature matchings could be supported.
 To shed further light on the offsets of the central galaxies, particularly G2--4, additional multiple images or complementary data are needed to fix the freedom in their mass peak positions.
 The results of these analyses can then be compared to the alternative interpretation as a thick lens sketched in Section~\ref{sec:multiple-lens-plane_extension}, which also shows a high degree of self-consistency for all data available in A3827.
 Any other explanation will need to achieve the same degree of self-consistency and the parameter space of possible models is greatly shrinking with an increasing amount of studies (see Table~\ref{tab:related_work}).